 CTS Premium 'TVT' Series 550k pots - Split short shaft

-We love CTS pots, I wouldn't use anything else for value to quality.
-I've tried and tested a variety and in my opinion the 'TVT' series commissioned by Crazyparts in Germany, are the best available and the series I trust in my harnesses too.
+I’m a big fan of CTS pots, I've tried and tested a variety and in my opinion the 'TVT' series commissioned by Crazyparts in Germany, are some of the very best available and the series I trust in my harnesses too.
 The 'TVT' stands for True Vintage Taper, and is based on CTS' 'H' 15% taper.
 The pot value features a +/-6% tolerance which is incredibly important as the rating is accurate to the requirements, be it 250k or 500k.
 Their construction is also a longer life-span brass shaft and bushing with a graphite wiper.
 Each pot comes complete with a nut, washer and star tooth washer.

 This particular pot is a 550k 'Superpot' which can really help clear up humbuckers and P90s for example.